 At the beginning of a customer relationship, and on a regular basis, we give customers the choice of not receiving promotions and marketing offers.
 These include product and service offers from American Express businesses and those made by other well established companies.
 This will not limit information we may provide you when you contact us.
 In addition, we will continue to provide information to our customers in keeping with the nature of their relationship with us.

 If you do not wish to receive promotions and marketing offers, please call us at 1-800-869-3016.
 You can choose to be excluded from all promotions or from certain promotions based on the partial exclusions that we may make available.
-For example, if you have a credit card product, you may choose not to receive special offers with your statements or in separate mailings that include personalized cheques to access your credit card account.
 Your request will be processed promptly but may not be captured for promotions already in progress.

 3. We ensure Information quality.